go-task/vscode-task/README.md

 - Run tasks from the activity bar and command palette
 - Go to definition
 - Multi-root workspace support
+- Ability to initialize a Taskfile in the current workspace
+  - If no Taskfile is detected a button will appear in the activity bar

 ## Roadmap